Ekaiman/Rancid_Tomatillos/README.md

 - Responsive design

 # Deployment
-Here's the deploy link to the application: [Rancid Tomatillos](rancid-tomatillos-ek-lw.surge.sh)
+Skip installation by using this deployment link to view the application: [Rancid Tomatillos](rancid-tomatillos-ek-lw.surge.sh)

-No installlation is needed  with the provided deploy link.
+- No installlation is needed  with the provided deploy link.

-The application was deployed using [Surge](surge.sh)
+- The application was deployed using [Surge](surge.sh).

 # Contributors
 - [Lauralyn Watson](https://github.com/lswatson16)